 But at the core is a riveting, melodic, intense psychedelic surf sound that ratchets up during their live performances into a Frenzy.
 Behind it all is the genius music-making work of Marlon Magnee, the main composer, keyboard player, lead male vocal, and co-founder — and Sacha Got, co-composer, guitar player, backup male vocal, and co-founder.

-As an example, here is La Femme at — in my opinion one of the best recorded live performances of a band ever.
+As an example, here is La Femme at Julliet in 2013 — one of the best recorded live performances of a band you’ll ever see.
 The intensity rises and keeps rising as the performance continues:

 After Tropical Berlin came their second album, Mystere, in 2016 — another masterpiece that cemented the band with their live performances as a top draw in France, and all over Europe, and in the US — at 1,000-seat music venues.